-Subject to certain criteria and limitations, section 6quin provides a foreign tax rebate for foreign taxes paid on South African-sourced service income that is included in South African taxable income.
+Subject to certain criteria and limitations, section 6quin provides a foreign tax rebate for foreign taxes paid on South African-source service income that is included in South African taxable income.
 The rebate is deducted from normal tax payable; the rebate is not a cash refund from SARS.
+In the event that the amount of the rebate is greater than the amount of normal tax payable in a particular year, the excess is forfeited and may not be carried forward to the next year of assessment to be used in determining the foreign tax rebate for that year of assessment.
+The excess does not represent a refund which is due to the taxpayer.

-Section 6quin is effective for years of assessment commencing on or after 1 January 2012.
-For natural persons and trusts section 6quin will apply from the 2013 year of assessment commencing 1 March 2012, while for companies section 6quin will apply to any year of assessment commencing on or after 1 January 2012.
+Section 6quin is effective for amounts of tax levied and withheld or imposed by a foreign government during years of assessment commencing on or after 1 January 2012.
+For natural persons and trusts this means from the 2013 year of assessment commencing 1 March 2012, while for companies it means any year of assessment commencing on or after 1 January 2012.